Regional Development

-CHEC’s partnerships with the Western Cape Government (WCG), the City of Cape Town (CCT), Accelerate Cape Town (ACT) and the Technical and Vocational Education and Training (TVET) Colleges in the Western Cape contribute to the development of the Western Cape as a learning region.
+CHEC's partnerships with the Western Cape Government (WCG), the City of Cape Town (CCT) and the Technical and Vocational Education and Training (TVET) Colleges in the Western Cape contribute to the development of the Western Cape as a learning region.
 These strategic partnerships constitute an integral part of the so-called third mission of our regional universities, namely, to be responsive institutions with a systematic approach to transformative social impact.

 To date, the partnerships with the WCG and the CCT have focused on small research projects where academic researchers "partner" with government staff on projects that contribute to government priorities.
 While the government partner sets the agenda for the research calls, academics have considerable autonomy in shaping their responses to the call.
 Interdisciplinary and multi-institutional projects are encouraged.